Implementing fault-tolerant scenarios for NAT VMs

 ping

-Compare the IP address with the
+Compare the IP address you get with

 nat-a_public_ip_address